 You may want to export a graphic file that has already been imported in Theatre Manager for editing.

-Alternatively you can click on the theatre maps button from the toolbar.
+Alternatively you can click on the theatre maps button from the Theatre Manager main toolbar / ribbon bar.

 The Theatre Map List window opens.